sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 ![autotype gif](/img/keepassxc-auto-type.gif)

+Alternatively, the Auto-Type keyboard shortcut on macOS is `Command + v`.

 (Note: `{USERNAME}{TAB}{PASSWORD}{ENTER}` is the default Auto-Type sequence.
 However you can edit this sequence on a per-entry level.
 Just edit the entry by clicking the button with the key and blue pen icon, navigate to the Auto-Type section of the menu, and write a custom Auto-Type sequence.
 [More info on writing these custom sequences](http://keepass.info/help/base/autotype.html#autoseq).)

 ![Custom Auto-type sequence](/img/keepassxc-custom-auto-type-sequence.png)